-The Centre for Ecology and Hydrology is the Natural Environment Research Council's research centre for freshwater science.
-CEH coordinates internationally leading research and expertise in freshwater sciences and provides infrastructure, training and leadership to the UK hydrological community.
-The Hydro-JULES programme will build a three-dimensional, open source, community model of the terrestrial water cycle to support and enable collaborative work across the research and academic communities in hydrology and land-surface science.
+The UK Centre for Ecology and Hydrology is an independent, not-for-profit research institute for terrestrial and freshwater science.
+UKCEH coordinates internationally leading research and expertise in environmental sciences providing infrastructure, training and leadership to the UK hydrological community.
+The Hydro-JULES programme has built a three-dimensional, open source, community model of the terrestrial water cycle to support and enable collaborative work across the research and academic communities in hydrology and land-surface science.
 The Hydro-JULES programme is continuing with a comprehensive programme of work aimed at building advanced modelling infrastructure to understand floods and water scarcity in the UK and overseas..

-The purpose of the CEH Hydro-JULES Visiting Scientists Programme is to facilitate collaborations that will share knowledge, advance existing research, stimulate new research areas, allow collective response to scientific initiatives, raise the international profile of CEH and enable new relationships to be built in the following environmental research fields:
+The UKCEH Hydro-JULES Researcher Exchange Programme will support collaborations that will share knowledge, advance existing research, stimulate new research areas, allow collective response to scientific initiatives, raise the international profile of UKCEH and enable new relationships to be built in the following environmental research fields:

-- calculation the impacts of environmental change on evaporation, transpiration, and soil moisture,
+- calculate the impacts of environmental change on evaporation, transpiration, and soil moisture

 - representing anthropogenic interventions in the water cycle, and

-As part of the application process you will be asked to complete an application form and to provide:
+As part of the application process, you will be asked to complete an application form and to provide: